 What type of sleeper should use the Zoma pillow?

-Zoma is advertised as a pillow for athletes.
-This is true but not for all of them.
+Zoma pillow – like their mattress – is advertised as helping recovery for athletes.
 Since it is very firm and high profile, Zoma works best for side sleepers and males (especially larger ones).
 Lovers of very firm pillows who sleep hot will be quite content with it.
 The pillow itself doesn’t produce much of a cooling effect, but it allows the airflow which keeps the temperature at a desirable level.

 Although it is a high-quality pillow, back sleepers find it too high which results in neck pain, and stomach sleepers may find it practically impossible to sleep on.